brick-a-brack/eagle-animation/README.md

 ### What languages does Eagle Animation support?

 Eagle Animation is available in English, French, German, Spanish, Italian, Portuguese, Polish, Esperanto, Bulgarian, Czech, Danish, Greek, Croatian, Latvian, Hungarian, Dutch, Romanian, Slovak, Lithuanian, Slovenian, Finnish, Swedish and Russian.

 ### Is Eagle Animation compatible with my camera?

-Eagle Animation is compatible with all webcams detected by your device and also supports DSLR cameras on the Windows version.
+Eagle Animation is compatible webcams and some DSLR cameras on the desktop version.

 ### Is there a mobile version of Eagle Animation?